Minister: Charles H. Whiston, contact: email@example.com

 In 1838, seventy members "in good and regular standing" sought to be "dismissed along with the pastor" from First Church, which was founded in 1730 and still stands one and a half miles up North Street.
 The new congregation, comprised of 11 men and 59 women along with Rev. Levi Smith were dismissed in good standing, moved into the present structure as a meeting place for village residents along the river.

 Built in 1824, South Church looked very much as it does today, with the exception of the portico, which was added in 1912.
 In the early 19th century, architects were seldom employed in such remote areas.
 However, they often used manuals and examples of other churches in addition to their own experience gained from working the large shipbuilding yards adjacent to the Kennebunk River.
 One of these yards, operated by David Clark, was on the grassy plot between the church and the river.
-The cupola, restored in 1991, is designed after the style of Christopher Wren and has the original 1824 Aaron Willard clock with its unique wooden face, accurate time and rings on the hour.
+The cupola, restored in 1991, is designed after the style of Christopher Wren and the steeple has the original 1824 Aaron Willard clock with its unique wooden face, still keeps accurate time and rings on the hour.

 Originally, the interior of South Church was open with tall box pews, a two-story pulpit, wide galleries or balconies on three sides, with the organ and choir in the rear.

 By 1843, due to a severe drop in membership, the dividing floor was installed, the sanctuary remaining on the lower level.
 By 1875, the move was made upstairs with the new, smaller pews installed, and in 1881, frescoes were added to the sanctuary area.